edoapra/venus-nwchem/README.md

  ### Example

 Once the code is installed, test input files are present in the `test` directory.
-To execute, type the following command
+To execute, type the following command from the `test` directory
 ```
  mpirun -np 2 ../NWC/venus-nwchem/ven_nw.e < Input.dt
  ```